-- Click Start, select Control Panel, then double-click Programs and Features. - In Programs and Features, in the Tasks pane, click Turn Windows features on or off. - At the User Account Control message, click Continue. - In the Windows Features dialog box, select Telnet Client, click OK, and wait while the feature is configured. - In the Uninstall or Change a Program window, click the Close box to exit.

-- 2 Close all open programs, including antivirus software or popup blockers. - 3 Insert the supplied CD into the CD drive of your computer.
+- a Click Start, select Control Panel, then double-click Programs and Features. - In Programs and Features, in the Tasks pane, click Turn Windows features on or off. - C At the User Account Control message, click Continue. - d In the Windows Features dialog box, select Telnet Client, click OK, and wait while the feature is configured. - In the Uninstall or Change a Program window, click the Close box to exit. - Insert the supplied CD into the CD drive of your computer.
 The CD should start automatically.
-(If the CD does not start automatically, on the desktop, click the Start button, click Run, and then type E:\setup.exe, where E is the letter of your CD drive.)
+(If the CD does not start automatically, on the desktop, click the Start button, click Run, and then type E:\setup.exe, where E is the letter of your CD drive.) - 2 Follow the prompts to install the software.
+Click Next to bypass the screens for setting up the hardware.